jhaskinsjr/nebula/README.md

 **Step 7.** Examine the output:

-When the simulator finishes, each module will emit its own log file with information about the operations performed in that module; to wit:
+When the simulator finishes, each module will emit its own log file with information about the operations performed in that module.
+The `sum` example binary returns the sum of the numbers passed on the command line.
+In the typical RISC-V Application Binary Interface, the value returned by a function (in this case, `main`) is written into register 10; to wit:

+    egrep "register 10" /tmp/oroblanco/sum/0000_regfile.py.log

+which should return

+    register 10 : [41, 0, 0, 0, 0, 0, 0, 0]

+Several other modules emit log files, as well:

 * **/tmp/oroblanco/sum/launcher.py.log**: detailed
 information about the operation of the Oroblanco pipeline